 |Other Requirements||Optional certification through the Behavior Analyst Certification Board|

-According to PayScale.com, the median salary for behavior specialists was $39,504 as of December 2014.
-However, salaries in this field have a wide range, depending on the specialist's place of employment; for example, those working in a private practice earned more than those working for hospitals, state and local governments, or non-profits.
+According to PayScale.com, the median salary for behavior specialists was $39,376 as of March 2015.
+However, salaries in this field have a wide range, depending on the specialist's place of employment.
+For example, those working in a private practice earned more than those working for hospitals, state and local governments, or non-profits.

-Some employers, however, look for candidates with a graduate degree, typically a master's in social work or psychology.
+Some employers, however, look for candidates with a graduate degree, typically a master's in social work or psychology, and demand is rising for BCBAs (Board Certified Behavior Analysts).
 Graduate programs usually take two years of full-time study to complete.
 Some master's degree programs offer courses or a specialty certificate program in applied behavioral analysis, which train students in behavioral therapy techniques.